Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/multiseq.md

 An alignment of the RBM of the human SARS-CoV virus (first row) and the SARS-CoV-2 virus (second row).
 Amino acids that are highlighted in green represent matches between the two RBM sequences.
 Beneath each column, a bar illlustrates conservation between the two sequences, where full conservation indicates a match and partial conservation indicates a mismatch.
 {: style="font-size: medium;"}

-We know from our work in structure prediction that just because the sequence of a protein has been greatly mutated does not mean that the structure of that protein has changed much.
+We already know from our previous work in this module that just because the sequence of a protein has been greatly mutated does not mean that the structure of that protein has changed much.
 Therefore, in this lesson, we will start a structural comparison of the SARS-CoV and SARS-CoV-2 spike proteins.
 All of this analysis will be performed using the software resources ProDy and VMD.

 In addition to verifying the structure of the spike protein in both SARS-CoV and SARS-CoV-2, researchers also determined the structure of the RBD complexed with ACE2 in both SARS-CoV (PDB entry: <a href="https://www.rcsb.org/structure/2AJF" target="_blank">2ajf</a>) and SARS-CoV-2 (PDB entry: <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a>).